 Nominating and Corporate Governance Committee.
 Our nominating and corporate governance committee is currently comprised of Messrs.
 Berman, Stuka and Weinstein and Dr. Barer, each of whom qualify as an independent director under Section 803 of the NYSE MKT rules.
 Mr. Berman is the chairman of our nominating and corporate governance committee.
 The nominating and corporate governance committee identifies and recommends to our board of directors individuals qualified to be director nominees.
 In addition, the nominating and corporate governance committee who will periodically review and assess our code of business conduct and ethics and our corporate governance guidelines.
-The nominating and corporate governance guidelines.
-The nominating and corporate governance committee also makes recommendations for changes to our code of business conduct and ethics and our corporate governance guidelines to our board of directors and oversees the evaluation of our board of directors and our management.
+The nominating and corporate governance committee also makes recommendations for changes to our code of business conduct and ethics and our corporate governance guidelines to our corporate governance and oversees the evaluation of our board of directors and our management.